 Hormones

-One of the many things that I do is balance out hormones.
+One of the many things that I do is to help the body balance out hormones.
 I have a saying, “hormones rule.”
-There are more than 150 hormones working in the body every day.
-Hormones are secreted by the pituitary gland, thyroid, hypothalamus, ovaries, testes, kidneys, heart, small intestines and even tissue fat.
-The pituitary gland is the master controller of hormones and that is located in the brain.
-There are many things that can throw off hormones including sleep problems, a lack of nutrients, diseases, alcohol and drugs, toxins, and physical and/or emotional stress.
+More than 150 hormones are working in the body every day.
+Hormones are secreted by the pituitary gland, thyroid, hypothalamus, ovaries, testes, kidneys, heart, small intestines, and even tissue fat.
+The pituitary gland is the master controller of hormones, and that is located in the brain.
+Many things can throw off hormones, including sleep problems, a lack of nutrients, diseases, alcohol and drugs, toxins, and physical and/or emotional stress.

 When the hormones are out of balance, numerous health problems can arise.
 It can cause symptoms like hair loss, acne, aches and pains, crashing fatigue, weight gain, and excess fat storage.
 Other issues include diabetes, PCOS, high blood pressure, abnormal cholesterol, breast cancer, endometrial cancer, and possibly Alzheimer's disease.

-First let's talk about 3 primary hormones that affect the other more well-known hormones.
+First, let's talk about three primary hormones that affect the other more well-known hormones.

 Insulin

-In women, insulin takes cholesterol and makes testosterone, estrogen and progesterone.
+In women, insulin takes cholesterol and makes testosterone, estrogen, and progesterone.
 It goes down 21 enzymatic steps to make testosterone, estrogen and progesterone.
-Insulin is the gatekeeper as to which of these 3 hormones that you produce in excess.
-There is an aromatase enzyme involved but this is complicated.
+Insulin is the gatekeeper as to which of these three hormones you produce in excess.
+There is an aromatase enzyme involved, but this is complicated.
 When insulin levels are high in women, they produce estrogen and reduce testosterone and progesterone production.
 But depending on the age when this starts, some women produce more testosterone and reduce estrogen and progesterone.
 This is PCOS.
-Many women are put on long term birth control to address this, but decades of birth control use can lead to serious health issues.
+Many women are put on long-term birth control to address this, but decades of birth control use can lead to serious health issues.
 I am seeing this in women who come to me.
 And even if everything is balanced, many of the women have gained excess fat.
 This fat stores estrogen and reduces progesterone and testosterone at some point in time, causing the hormone imbalance.

 Cortisol

-Cortisol is the fight or flight hormone produced by the adrenal glands.
-It's what has kept us alive since the beginning of time by raising blood sugar and allowing us to fight or flee from danger such as a wild animal.
+Cortisol is the fight-or-flight hormone produced by the adrenal glands.
+It's what has kept us alive since the beginning of time by raising blood sugar and allowing us to fight or flee from danger, such as a wild animal.
 It also raises the heart rate in the process.
-After we deal with the threat, the cortisol actually helps clean up the inflammation and other damaging effects of the stress response.
+After we deal with the threat, the cortisol helps clean up the inflammation and other damaging effects of the stress response.

 Unfortunately, in today's society, cortisol stays elevated in the body and becomes chronic unresolved stress.
 This chronic condition damages the body and can cause rapid aging, depression, adrenal fatigue, loneliness and burnout, weight gain, joint pain, muscle aches, and even impairs immunity.
 Most of the damage is caused by the increased inflammation.

-Progesterone, estrogen, testosterone, are negatively affected by this high cortisol.
-The high cortisol increases weight by triggering fat storing enzymes in the fat cells usually in the belly area.
+Progesterone, estrogen, and testosterone are negatively affected by this high cortisol.
+High cortisol increases weight by triggering fat-storing enzymes in the fat cells, usually in the belly area.
 It also raises blood sugar levels and keeps them high.
 This is one way that creates insulin resistance.
-Lastly it affects food cravings especially for carbs and sweets when you are feeling sad or moody, and crunchy salty things when you're feeling stressed and irritated.
+Lastly, it affects food cravings, especially for carbs and sweets when you are feeling sad or moody, and crunchy salty things when you're feeling stressed and irritated.

 Oxytocin

 Oxytocin is one of the feel-good hormones, the hormone of love, bonding, and connection.
 It's also an anti-aging hormone.
-Oxytocin and cortisol are polar opposites.
-When cortisol is high oxytocin is low and when oxytocin is high cortisol is low.
-Burn out, PTSD and chronic stress are from high cortisol and low oxytocin, causing feelings of withdrawal and disconnecting.
-Besides feeling happier with elevated oxytocin, research has shown that when oxytocin is high people feel full and satisfied after a meal.
+Oxytocin and cortisol are opposites.
+When cortisol is high, oxytocin is low, and when oxytocin is high, cortisol is low.
+Burnout, PTSD, and chronic stress are from high cortisol and low oxytocin, causing feelings of withdrawal and disconnecting.
+Besides feeling happier with elevated oxytocin, research has shown that when oxytocin is high, people feel full and satisfied after a meal.
 People will notice that they are less hungry when oxytocin is higher.

 Take a look at the hormone symptoms and make a note of what you feel is going on.